 LPRO Shareholders Have The Right To Lead The Open Lending Corporation Securities Lawsuit - Contact The DJS Law Group To Discuss Your Rights - LPRO

-LOS ANGELES , June 2, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Open Lending Cororation ("Open Lending" or "the Company") (NASDAQ: LPRO ) for violations of the federal securities laws.
+LOS ANGELES, June 6, 2025 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Open Lending Corporation ("Open Lending" or "the Company") (NASDAQ: LPRO ) for violations of the federal securities laws.

 Shareholders who purchased the Company's securities between February 24, 2022 and March 31, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before June 30, 2025.